Skip to main content

 Statutory sick pay

-If you are ill and cannot work, this page explains what you may be entitled to from your employer.
+If you are ill and cannot work for at least one full day, this page explains what you may be entitled to from your employer.

 a yellow post-it note with the words 'STATUTORY SICK PAY' in black writing, next to this is a black marker pen, a thermometer and a pack of tablets.